 The tasks in this section describe how to set up a Terra validator.
 While setting up a rudimentary validating node is easy, running a production-quality validator node with a robust architecture and security features requires an extensive setup.

 The Terra core is powered by the Tendermint consensus.
 Validators run full nodes, participate in consensus by broadcasting votes, commit new blocks to the blockchain, and participate in governance of the blockchain.
-Validators are able to cast votes on behalf of their delegators.
+Validators can cast votes on behalf of their delegators.
 A validator's voting power is weighted according to their total stake.
 The top 130 validators make up the Active Validator Set and are the only validators that sign blocks and receive revenue.

 Validators and their delegators earn the following fees: